alimony/homophonic-cipher-attack/README.md

 This is an implementation of the paper [“Efficient Cryptanalysis of Homophonic Substitution Ciphers”](http://www.cs.sjsu.edu/~stamp/RUA/homophonic.pdf) by Amrapali Dhavare, Richard M. Low and Mark Stamp.
-The code was orignally written by Amrapali Dhavare in 2011 and later improved by Markus Amalthea Magnuson in 2016.
+The code was originally written by Amrapali Dhavare in 2011 and later improved by Markus Amalthea Magnuson in 2016.